alaciak/Sticky-Notes/README.md

 * on click 'ADD NOTE' button, a new note is created
 * new note is saved and sent to the backend
 * every note is editable and removable
-* every note is draggable - you can changed an order fo notes; the new order is sent to the backend
+* every note is draggable - you can change an order of notes; the new order is sent to the backend

 ### in order to run the app, use the following commands in console:
 in order to download dependencies: